comevback/leetcode/Code/28-Find-the-Index-of-the-First-Occurrence-in-a-String/28-Find-the-Index-of-the-First-Occurrence-in-a-String.md

-# 28. Find the Index of the First Occurrence in a String
+# 28. Find the Index of the First Occurrence in a String（KMP）

 Easy